xvin1x/EzDBOverview/README.md

 npm install
 npm start
 ```

+### **6. Getting God Perms**:

+- Start of by creating an account in the app
+- Goto your database.
+Goto the `ezdbusers` table and change the perm of the account you just made to God.

 Your web app should now be running on `http://localhost:3000/` or the next available port, and you should be able to view and navigate through your database structure.